o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-adding-aws-resources-adding-support-for-new-aws-and-custom-types.md

 ---
-description: ' Add support for &AWS; and custom resource types in your cloud gem for &ALYlong;. '
+description: ' Add support for AWS and custom resource types in your cloud gem for Amazon Lumberyard. '
-title: 'Adding Support for New &AWS;:: and Custom:: Types'
+title: 'Adding Support for New AWS:: and Custom:: Types'
 ---
 # Adding Support for New AWS:: and Custom:: Types {#cloud-canvas-cgf-adding-aws-resources-adding-support-for-new-aws-and-custom-types}